-As of September 30, 2017, securities on loan are fully collateralized and the portion of the collateral that was cash was co-invested in a separately managed investment account for the Plan held by the Trustee (see Note 2) or other non-cash securities noted below.
-At September 30, 2017, and 2016, securities of the Plan with a fair value of approximately \$502.8 million and \$2.4 million, respectively, were on loan under the Trustee's securities lending program.
-At September 30, 2017, and 2016, the fair value of the cash collateral held was approximately \$368.5 million and \$2.5 million, respectively.
-At September 30, 2017, and 2016, the non-cash collateral held by the Plan consisted of \$156.8 million and none, respectively of securities held in an account in the Trustee's name.
+As of September 30, 2018, securities on loan are fully collateralized and the portion of the collateral that was cash was co-invested in a separately managed investment account for the Plan held by the Trustee (see Note 2) or other non-cash securities noted below.
+At September 30, 2018, and 2017, securities of the Plan with a fair value of approximately \$644.3 million and \$502.8 million, respectively, were on loan under the Trustee's securities lending program.
+At September 30, 2018, and 2017, the fair value of the cash collateral held was approximately \$317.8 million and \$368.5 million, respectively.
+At September 30, 2018, and 2017, the non-cash collateral held by the Plan consisted of \$364.8 million and \$156.8, respectively of securities held in an account in the Trustee's name.
 The cash collateral held by the Plan and the obligation to return the cash collateral is reflected in the accompanying Statements of Net Assets Available for Benefits.
-Net income from the program was \$868 thousand for the year ended September 30, 2017.
+Net income from the program was \$1.8 million and \$868 thousand for the years ended September 30, 2018, and 2017, respectively.